rsignell/recipes/tamales.md

 * Add the rest of masa
 * Add up to 1 cup of cooking liquid until light a fluffy and a piece floats in water.
 * Put 2 inches of water in the bottom of a lobster/clam steamer and invert a colander in the upper part of the steamer to arrange the tamales around.
-* Put a 120g lump on a soaked corn husk and press down with finger or thumb to form a cavity.
-Put in roasted pepper slice and 20g of Monterey Jack cheese.
+* Put a 110g lump on a soaked corn husk and press down with finger or thumb to form a cavity.
+Put in 1 T roasted peppers and 25g of Monterey Jack cheese.
 * Wrap the husk around and fold up the pointy end
 * Arrange around the colander with open non-pointy end up.
 * Stuff extra corn husks around the tamales to stabilize